History of Llwynihirion School, Brynberian

 Sadly the latter finished because of the rising cost of insurance for the occasion, along with the regulations brought in by Health and Safety.

-The area has always been rich in musicians, but especially so during the late 2000s with Mansel Kedward forming “The Bryn Billies” and regularly holding an evening of “open mike” for various instrumentalists to show their talent.
+The area has always been rich in musicians, but especially so during the late 2000s with Mansel Kedward forming “The Bryn Billies” and regularly holding an evening of “open mic” for various instrumentalists to show their talent.
 It was also during this time that Mansel formed a class for Welsh learners who were taught through the medium of music.
 Rhian Owen from Menter Iaith complemented these sessions with weekly conversational Welsh classes.